ClickCease

 Virginia Workers’ compensation is a complex system that can be very difficult to navigate.
 Be very careful to make certain that your rights are protected before you sign anything.
 Talking to our workers’ comp lawyers about your claim is free.
 If we take your case, we don’t get a fee unless we win your case.
 There is no risk to you to get some information about your case before you make any decision that might negatively affect its outcome.

-For more than 45 years, the Ritchie Law Firm has successfully helped thousands of injured workers navigate the complex workers’ compensation process.
+For more than 50 years, the Ritchie Law Firm has successfully helped thousands of injured workers navigate the complex workers’ compensation process.
 The Ritchie Law Firm specializes in serving injury victims.
-We never represent insurance ompanies or corporations.
+We never represent insurance companies or corporations.
 If your workers’ compensation case is going to hearing, you will want a trial expert on your side.
 We are board certified trial specialists through the National Board of Trial Advocacy.
 The attorney you choose for your workers’ compensation case can make all the difference in the outcome of your case.
 Choose wisely. . . you can talk to us for free.
-Call today 800-277-6124 or fill out the form below.
+Call today 540-433-6124 or fill out the form below.
 Ritchie Law Firm is a personal injury law firm devoted to helping individuals who have suffered serious injuries as a result of a job injury.

 Ritchie Law Firm serves injured workers in all of Virginia while helping clients in cities and surrounding areas of Harrisonburg, Charlottesville, Staunton, and Winchester.
 Check out case studies from some of the cases we’ve handled by clicking here.